nitad54448/yappari-5-1/README.md

 ## Parameters
 On this page you can adjust some parameters of the program.
 The parameters by default are loaded from a configuration file named _yappari_configuration.ini that is located in /config folder.
 You can edit or save a default configuration file.

-For reading data the important point to remeber is that the datafile separator _should_ be selected here.
+For reading data the important point to remember is that the datafile separator _should_ be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.
 By default the separator is set to TAB.
+This separator will not be used when reading files with a Custom configuration (in this case the definition file sets the separator to be used).

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/parameters.PNG)